The Federal Government will Become America's Model Employer for the 21st Century.

 This INV100 is specific to OPM-FIS and has been created by the FIS FOI/PA office to streamline the process of requesting background investigations records in accordance with the Freedom of Information Act and/or the Privacy Act.
 Although use of this form is not mandatory, we encourage you to utilize it when making a request.
 Providing all the information requested on the INV-100 will help ensure your request is not returned for additional information.

-Alternatively, if you wish to submit a handwritten request, your request must include all of the following information:
+Alternatively, if you wish to submit a handwritten request, your request must include the following information:

 Requests can be sent to the OPM-FIS FOI/PA office via the methods listed below: